-[Windows UEFI mode] Executes the Microsoft® Secure Boot check.
-Only select this option when booting on Windows® UEFI mode or other Microsoft® mode, Windows® Vista/XP, or other Microsoft® Secure Boot non-compliant OS.
-Only on Windows® UEFI mode that Microsoft®
+Execute the Microsoft® Secure Boot check.
+Only select this option when booting on Windows® UEFI mode or other Microsoft® mode.
+Microsoft® Secure Boot only supports Windows® UEFI mode.

 Secure Boot compliant OS.

 [Other OS] Get the optimized function when booting on Windows® non-UEFI